This article provides a solution for the Adobe Commerce on cloud infrastructure issue related to certain long-run cron jobs blocking other cron jobs.

 Affected products and versions

-- Adobe Commerce on our cloud pro infrastructure
+- Adobe Commerce on cloud infrastructure Pro plan architecture

 - Onboard earlier than May 2019

 On Adobe Commerce for cloud, when you have complex cron tasks (long-run tasks), they might lock other tasks for execution.
 For example, the indexers' task reindexes invalidated indexers.
 It can take a few hours to finish, and it will lock other default cron jobs like sending emails, generating sitemaps, customer notifications, and other custom tasks.

 The processes executed by cron jobs are not performed.
 For example, product updates are not applied for hours, or customers report not receiving emails.

 cron_schedule database table, you see the jobs with

 Previously, in our cloud environment, the Jenkins server was used to run cron jobs.
 Jenkins will only run one instance of a job at a time; consequently, there will only be one